adobe-marketing-cloud-mobile/aemmobile/README.md

   https://nodejs.org/en/
 * Python 2.7:
   https://www.python.org/download/releases/2.7/
-* Chrome for debugging via chrome://inspect
+* Chrome needs to be installed for debugging HTML content via chrome://inspect

 ## Installation
 You need npm installed to run the command line tool.
 On Windows, run commands in PowerShell instead of Command Prompt.